ethereum/go-ethereum/docs/_interface/Managing-your-accounts.md

 sort_key: C
 ---

 It is recommended to use the external key manager Clef for interacting with Geth because it can be run from secure external devices and has additional security benefits such as the ability to sign transactions according to custom rules.
 Instructions for setting up and using Clef can be found on the [Clef page](../clef/tutorial).
-However, Geth also has its own convenient built-in account management tools that are more convenient and secure enough for many use-cases.
+However, Geth also has its own built-in account management tools that are more convenient and secure enough for many use-cases.
 This page will describe how to manage accounts using Geth's built in tools.
 The command line is considered first and then managing accounts from the Javascript console is considered in a [separate section](#accounts-in-the-javascript-console).

 ## Account command